 Whether it is a specific project to help people delve deeper into their own lives through photography, or simply to teach the technical skills needed when photographing, I am happy to tailor the workshop to your needs.

-As well as presenting and answering questions, I can lead you or your group on a photowalk, remaining close at hand to answer any technical or artistic questions, and offer support and ideas for great image-making.
+As well as presenting and answering questions, I can lead you or your group on a photowalk, remaining close at hand to answer any technical, artistic or philosophical questions.
 Any camera is great - phone, digital, film, big, small - if it takes pictures, all good!
-I have extensive experience using all types of camera.
+I have extensive experience with all types of cameras.

-I am an enthusiastic teacher, full of ideas and techniques that will enliven the way you see and help you to take better pictures.
-I'm particularly interested in the person behind the camera, are and how accentuating a photographer's personality can make their photographs special.
+I am an enthusiastic teacher, full of ideas and methods to enliven the way you see and help you to take better pictures.
+I'm particularly interested in the person behind the camera, and how accentuating a photographer's personality can make their photographs special.

-I am also happy to review photo selections on request and offer guidance remotely via Skype and email to give in depth, constructive feedback.
+I am also happy to review photo selections on request and offer guidance remotely via video call or email.

 5/5: Neal Was Great!
 We took a small history of street photography!
 Then got to the streets to start practising.
 Neal Gave some great insights and we practised with many different mediums.
 I had tonnes of questions which he answered in depth, and we had a great conversation while walking

 - A. Shah

 5/5: I found the stories and personal experiences most useful.
 I find learning in this sort of environment can be quite hard to stay focused but the personal stories and experiences are really engaging and help me keep engaged.